14 Artificial General Intelligence Companies to Know

 Artificial General Intelligence Companies to Know

-As an AI safety and research company, Anthropic is dedicated to building reliable, understandable and maneuverable general AI.
+As an AI safety and research company, Anthropic develops the AI assistant Claude, and is dedicated to building reliable, understandable and maneuverable general AI.
 Its research interests span a variety of fields, including human feedback, reinforcement learning, natural language processing and code generation.
-For instance, one of Anthropic’s papers explored how to train a general language assistant to be helpful to users, without providing harmful advice or exhibiting bad behaviors — something certain AI systems have been wont to do at times.
-The company was founded in early 2022 by a former executive at OpenAI, another innovator in artificial general intelligence, and has already garnered quite a bit of financial backing.
+For instance, one of Anthropic’s papers explored how to train a general language assistant to be helpful to users, without providing harmful advice or exhibiting bad behaviors — something certain AI systems have been accustomed to do at times.
+The company was founded in early 2022 by a former executive at OpenAI, another innovator in artificial general intelligence.

-DeepMind is perhaps best known for its creation MuZero, a computer program that uses AI to master games it has not even been taught to play through sheer brute force, re-playing games millions of times.
-But the company says it is working to “benefit humanity” with its artificial intelligence technology as well.
+Google DeepMind is perhaps best known for developing the Gemini AI models and the MuZero AI-based computer program.
+MuZero in particular uses AI to master games it has not even been taught to play through sheer brute force, re-playing games millions of times.
+Overall, the company says it is working to “benefit humanity” with its artificial intelligence technology.
 Since its merger with Google in 2014, Deepmind has made advancements in medical research specifically, particularly as it relates to eye diseases.

 More on AI and GamingWhat Can We Learn From 4 Superhuman, Game-Playing AIs?

 Graphcore has created a completely new processor — an intelligence processing unit, or IPU, which the company says will be an important part of the next step in AI’s evolution.
 The IPU is built in such a way that it speeds up AI computing, allowing software architects working in machine learning to undertake all kinds of projects without having to worry about the associated compute power and bandwidth.
-In the coming years, Graphcore expects its technology to drive innovation in a variety of industries that rely on AI, including finance, biotech and scientific research.
+Graphcore aims to use its technology to drive innovation in a variety of industries that rely on AI, including finance, biotech and scientific research.

 Hanson Robotics is at the forefront of AI and robotics, and aims to create socially intelligent machines that have “rich personalities and social cognitive intelligence” so they can “potentially connect deeply and meaningfully with humans,” according to its website.
 The company is working to accomplish this by developing cognitive architecture and AI-based tools that enable robots to simulate human personalities, have meaningful interactions with humans and evolve from those interactions.
 Hanson is perhaps best known for its creation of humanoid robot Sophia, which took the world by storm in 2016.
 Sophia has since provoked discussions about AI ethics and even inspired the creation of SophiaDAO, a decentralized autonomous organization that is intended to provide guidance for future artificial general intelligence development.

-MindBridge’s Auditor tool uses AI to analyze and detect errors in financial data, determine levels of risks for transactions, and produce detailed risk assessments for financial institutions.
-While this may sound simple enough, Auditor is in fact making big leaps toward the ultimate realization of AGI.
+MindBridge’s AI platform analyzes and detects errors in financial data, determines levels of risks for transactions and produces detailed risk assessments for financial institutions.
+While this may sound simple enough, its risk analytics technologies are in fact making big leaps toward the ultimate realization of AGI.
 The machine intelligence-driven software was among the first to complete a financial audit with a totally automated workflow, according to the company, and its risk analysis system uses a variety of machine learning strategies that combine supervised and unsupervised learning.
 This is useful in not only the world of finance, but also medical research, corporate management and even national defense.

 Related Reading25 Examples of AI in Finance